robotdestroy/StoryComponent/README.md

 progressBarHorizontalPadding: <int>
 ```

-Define the verticall padding of the progress bar:
+Define the vertical padding of the progress bar:

 ```coffee
 progressBarVerticalPadding: <int>